-In August, Haigh will celebrate his 30th anniversary with his employers.
+Last August, Haigh celebrated his 30th anniversary with his employers.
 And judging by the praise that whirls around his head as he does his job at up to 10 PGA of America events each year, it is to be hoped a big fuss is made of him when he reaches that milestone.

-“He is really the MVP every year at the PGA Championship,” Waugh said last Tuesday.
+“He is really the MVP every year at the PGA Championship,” Waugh said.
 “I can’t wait to see what he does with this place, sort of van Gogh working on a Michelangelo, if you will, in terms of the theatre that will undoubtedly go on out there.
 He is the course whisperer if you like.”